ABS-CBN Broadcasting Center: 1986–1992: Housing ABS-CBN and PTV

 After Marcos was deposed and when Corazon Aquino became the first female president, on February 25, 1986, MBS was changed its interim name to The New TV-4 until it was officially rebranded as the People's Television Network (PTV) in April 1986 while the radio properties of NMPC and the BB were integrated to the reinstated pre-Martial Law era Philippine Broadcasting Service (PBS, through the Bureau of Broadcast Services or BBS).
 The same year, RPN, IBC, and BBC were sequestered by the newly formed Presidential Commission on Good Government from Benedicto.
 BBC was dissolved and its frequencies were given to ABS-CBN, which was turned back to the Lopezes and was relaunched on September 14, 1986.
 RPN and IBC, on the other hand − were turned over to the government (under the Presidential Communications Group).
 While Channel 4 remained with PTV, Channel 2 of the former BBC was given back to ABS-CBN.

 At that time, the facility was dilapidated.
 The technology in the facility was very old, the center was sorely lacking in tables, chairs, and telephones, there were plants growing on the compound's walls, and some of the studios' walls were even crumbling.

-In January 1987, the network did get back the facility, but with an agreement with PTV (which also had to deal with the facility's outdated equipment) wherein they will share the space, splitting it 50–50 (until January 22, 1992).
+In January 1987, the company did get back the facility, but with an agreement with PTV (which also had to deal with the facility's outdated equipment) wherein they will share the space, splitting it 50–50 (until January 22, 1992).
 In just two years after reopening in 1986, ABS-CBN would soon regain ratings leadership and propel itself back to financial stability.